awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-walk-hierarchies.md

 ------

-   The system throws the following error because the new value does not meet the requirements of the allowed pattern you specified in the previous step\.
+   The system returns the following error because the new value does not meet the requirements of the allowed pattern you specified in the previous step\.

    ```
    An error occurred (ParameterPatternMismatchException) when calling the PutParameter operation: Parameter value, cannot be validated against allowedPattern: \d{1,4}